Bitcoin-ABC/bitcoinabc.org/_posts/2022-08-03-avalanche-development-update.md

 [previous update](/2022-05-02-avalanche-development-update/) from early May 2022.

 The two primary advancements since the last update were:
 1. Faster and more robust discovery of Proofs from the network.
-This was accomplished through implementation of a “Compact Proof Request” networking capability which allow nodes to actively request all the Proofs that other node know about, and
+This was accomplished through the implementation of a “Compact Proof Request” networking capability which allows nodes to actively request all the Proofs that other nodes know about, and
 2. Many cycles of iterative improvements via repeated rounds of testing.
 The details of these fixes and improvements are expanded later in this article.

-As context for understanding these developments, it may be helpful to explain how the networking requirements for the avalanche protocol differ from traditional Nakamoto consensus.
+As context for understanding these developments, it may be helpful to explain how the networking requirements for the Avalanche protocol differ from traditional Nakamoto consensus.

 ## Avalanche Networking